 Frequently Asked Questions

-steopathy (founded in 1874 by Dr. Andrew Taylor Still in USA) is an established internationally recognized manual medicine system of diagnosis and treatment, which lays its main emphasis on the structural and functional integrity of the musculoskeletal system.
+Osteopathy (founded in 1874 by Dr. Andrew Taylor Still in the United States) is an established internationally recognized manual medicine system of diagnosis and treatment that has origins in the Cherokee Bodyworks and Healing arts, with main emphasis on the structural and functional integrity of the musculoskeletal system.

 Osteopaths use a variety of hands-on physical treatments.
 These include techniques such as soft tissue therapy, osteoarticular mobilization, high velocity low amplitude manipulation, muscle energy, positional facilitated release, Still’s, strain and counterstrain, cranial osteopathy, visceral manipulation, therapeutic joint specific exercises, global, oscillatory, thermogenic, manual mechanotherapy & lymphatic drainage.
 These techniques are normally employed together with exercise, dietary, and occupational advice in an attempt to help patients recover from pain, disease and injury.